Skip to Content

 18. Browse The Ensenada Museum Of History

-The Ensenada Museum of History, located on Centro Cultural Riviera Blvd, is a fascinating destination showcasing Ensenada’s rich history.
-And the best part is you don’t have to walk far from the cruise port to access it.
+The Ensenada Museum of History, located on Centro Cultural Riviera Blvd, offers a fascinating look at the city’s past, just a short walk from the cruise port.

-Remember to stop by the small gift shop at the entrance, often staffed by volunteers, and be prepared for a minimal entrance fee.
+Be sure to check out the small gift shop at the entrance and bring some change for the minimal entrance fee.

 19. Go Whale Watching